dbratu777/ece4724-dissection/html/analysis.md

 PCB printing and construction-related costs were left out of the bill of materials for simplicity sake.

+The plastic shell of the calculator was determined to be made of high impact polystyrene (HIPS), which is commonly used for its ability to provide impact resistance, rigidity, and dimensional stability at a relatively low cost [\[11\]](#11-custompartnet-plastics-custompartnetcom).

-Thermoplastic elastomers (TPEs) were chosen as the base material for the keyboard because they are very similar in feel and appearance to silicone rubbers, but they are more cost effective and easier to manufacture [\[11\]](#11-avient-a-beginners-guide-to-tpe-avientcom).
+Thermoplastic elastomers (TPEs) were chosen as the base material for the keyboard because they are very similar in feel and appearance to silicone rubbers, but they are more cost effective and easier to manufacture [\[12\]](#12-avient-a-beginners-guide-to-tpe-avientcom).

 **Total Cost: $5.96**

-The actual calculator retails direct from the manufacturer for $7.41 [\[12\]](#12-casio-sl-100l-pocket-calculator-casiocom).
+The actual calculator retails direct from the manufacturer for $7.41 [\[13\]](#13-casio-sl-100l-pocket-calculator-casiocom).
 It can be assumed that CASIO isn't settling for a mere $1.45 in profit (not including manufacturing, packaging, and processing costs); instead, they likely have numerous manufacturing contracts and first-party suppliers to reduce costs far below what has been estimated.

 ##